adrianN/adrianN.github.io/markdown/linear_optimization/fourier-motzkin.markdown

 A somewhat weaker operation than picking a feasible *solution* to LP is picking an objective value $z$ and finding out whether this objective value can be achieved.

 To do so, we can add a new constraint, namely $f(x) \le z$.
-This constraint adds another half-plane that constraints the feasible region.
-If this makes the feasible region empty, there is no solution with at objective value at most $z$.
+This constraint adds another half-plane that constrains the feasible region.
+If this makes the feasible region empty, there is no solution with an objective value at most $z$.
 If the feasible region still contains more than one point, then we can decrease $z$ a little more.
 We have reached the optimal $z$ if the feasible region contains only one point.
 Now, if we had a method to check whether a feasible region is empty or not, this would give us an algorithm to solve linear programs with $O(\log (z_{\text{opt}}))$ many evaluations of the feasibility algorithm.

 ### Fourier-Motzkin Elimination